supermemo-wiki/SuperMemo.Wiki/supermemo/first-steps.md

 # How to use SuperMemo?

 The rest of this guide assumes a basic understanding of the principles of **Spaced Repetition** and **Incremental Reading**.
-The concepts presented in our Introduction will be explained in more details.
-If you haven't read it yet, click on the link below:
+If you are unfamiliar with these concepts, follow this link:

 - [📕 &nbsp; Introduction to SuperMemo *Essential concepts to understand SuperMemo.*](https://www.supermemo.wiki/supermemo) {.links-list}